 Building a bridge between our rich historic legacy and our contemporary lives...

 We are passionate about history--especially the local history of the mid-Willamette Valley region!
 Don't you want to know just what those old walls could tell us about the trials and triumphs of those folks who lived and worked within them?
 We sure do!!
-When you tune in our radio show, Salem History Matters, Thursdays at noon (repeated on Sundays at 1:30 p.m.) on KMUZ-Turner/Salem, 88.5 or 100.7 FM, you'll discover all manner of information about local history and our historic treasures.
-You can also access our show streaming online at KMUZ.org or through the free Tune-In.com radio app.
-Podcasts or downloads of previous shows are available at no charge through the KMUZ program archives.
+Although our radio show, Salem History Matters, no longer airs new programs, you can catch replays on Sundays at 1:30 p.m., or hear new Salem History Moments on KMUZ-Turner/Salem, 88.5 and 100.5 FM.
+Our archived Podcasts and downloads of previous shows are available at no charge through the KMUZ program archives.

 You'll hear about our rich mid-Willamette Valley history from authors who've been elbow-deep in researching various communities and characters.
 We'll share the memories and stories of many of our long-term residents, both the "movers and shakers" and the "everyday folks," who helped mold Salem's character, as well as the communities in the surrounding Willamette Valley.
 We'll also spend time talking with the folks who own, live, and work in our historic treasures who have taken on the responsibility of preserving this historic legacy for future generations.
 We'll highlight the history of our special buildings and institutions, some still standing, some removed.
 We'll introduce you to some of our unique cultural and heritage organizations, and spend some time touring heritage neighborhoods.